Chemical plant explodes, catches fire; wide area evacuated

 Evacuations around the plant were ordered because the primary chemical used there is butadiene, a colorless gas that is flammable and can cause irritation in people.

-Fire department spokeswoman Lt.
-Sierjie Lash says there were no reports of adverse health effects 90 minutes after the explosion.
+The Akron Fire Department tells the Akron Beacon Journal there were no reports of adverse health effects 90 minutes after the explosion.

 This story has been corrected to show the company is based in Washington, not Virginia.